mchevestrier/eslint-plugin-wyrm/packages/eslint-plugin-wyrm/docs/rules/no-extra-nested-boolean-cast.md

 # Forbid extra boolean casts in conditions and predicates (`wyrm/no-extra-nested-boolean-cast`)

-💼 This rule is enabled in the following configs: 🟢 `wyrm/strict`, 🟣 `wyrm/strictTypeChecked`.
+💼 This rule is enabled in the following configs: 🟢 `strict`, 🟣 `strictTypeChecked`.

 ## Description